matheuspagni/btg-desk-booker/docs/clone-database.md

     ) || ');'
 FROM information_schema.columns
 WHERE table_schema = 'public'
-  AND table_name IN ('areas', 'slots', 'desks', 'reservations', 'reservation_logs') GROUP BY table_name;
+  AND table_name IN ('areas', 'desks', 'reservations', 'reservation_logs') GROUP BY table_name;
 ```